newsuk/AyeSpy/README.md

   - The application under test: ayespy is really effective when loading a page and screenshotting.
 You start to loose that value when you perform complicated setup journeys such as going through a checkout.
 Although possible with `onReadyScript` this should only be used for cases such as closing a cookie message.
   - The selenium grid: We recommend using the container versions of selenium available from dockerhub.
 This ensures repeatable consistent state across test runs.

+## Running All Aye Spy Tests

+Aye spy comes packaged up with a comprehensive set of tests adhering to the test pyramid to give a high level of confidence that the application is working as expected.

+### Unit & Integration tests

+`yarn test`

+### End to End Tests

+Inside the e2eTest folder there are a number of scenarios covering Aye Spy end to end.

+We use Docker to package Aye Spy and then Docker Compose to spin up dependencies such as a Selenium Grid and NGINX to host a test website (/testSite) for aye spy to interact with.

+To run the e2e tests run

+`yarn test:e2e:build`

+`yarn test:e2e:run`

 ## Contributing

 [To contribute please checkout CONTRIBUTING](./CONTRIBUTING.md)